exercism/v3/languages/csharp/exercises/concept/chars/.docs/hints.md

 ### 1. Replace any spaces encountered with underscores

-[This tutorial][chars-tutorial] is useful.
+- [This tutorial][chars-tutorial] is useful.

-[Reference documentation][chars-docs] for `char`s is here.
+- [Reference documentation][chars-docs] for `char`s is here.

-You can retrieve `char`s from a string in the same way as elements from an array.
+- You can retrieve `char`s from a string in the same way as elements from an array.

-You should use a [string builder][string-builder] to build the output string.
+- You should use a [`StringBuilder`][string-builder] to build the output string.

-See [this][iswhitespace] for detecting spaces.
+- See [this method][iswhitespace] for detecting spaces.
 Remember it is a static method.

-char literals are enclosed in single quotes.
+- `char` literals are enclosed in single quotes.

 ### 2. Replace control characters with the upper case string "CTRL"